GRAAL-Research/deepparse/CONTRIBUTING.md

 python -m unittest
 ```

+> The integration tests need to be executed on a device with a GPU.

 ## Documentation

 When submitting a pull request for a new feature, try to include documentation for the new objects/modules introduced and their public methods.